 Oral symptoms: > 3 months of daily dry mouth sensation or daily use of liquids to aid in swallowing dry food

-To fulfill the criteria, patients who have at least 1 symptom of eye or oral dryness must also have a score of ≥ 4 (see table American College of Rheumatology/European League Against Rheumatism Criteria for the Classification of Primary Sjögren Syndrome American College of Rheumatology/European League Against Rheumatism Criteria for the Classification of Primary Sjögren Syndrome ).
+To fulfill the criteria, patients must have at least 1 symptom of eye or oral dryness, must also have a score of ≥ 4, and must not have any of the following exclusion criteria:

 History of radiation treatment to the head and neck